-FLORIDA — Florida Congressman Vern Buchanan said his bill to make Daylight Saving Time permanent year-round will be voted on in the House of Representatives on Tuesday.
+FLORIDA — Florida Congressman Vern Buchanan said his bill to make Daylight Saving Time permanent year-round has passed in the House of Representatives on Tuesday.

 The Sunshine Protection Act (H.R.139) was introduced by Buchanan in January 2025.